 This is a collection of author Khyrunnisa’s humour column in a news daily.
 The humour is about everyday things and living in Trivandrum, a city in the southern part of India.
 Her delightful humorous perspective of mundane scenes will amaze you.

-Khyrunnisa has been an English teacher before she took to writing.
+Khyrunnisa was an English teacher before she took to writing.
 She is a popular author of several children’s books.
 Yet, this book is different as the book is for grown-ups of all ages.
 Being an English teacher earlier, the language in her books is impeccable.

 Life of Being HR… Humour Resource